 There is one operating hazardous waste storage and treatment facility in Nebraska: the Clean Harbors Environmental Services, Inc. incinerator near Kimball.
 This facility has undergone annual performance test burns to demonstrate proper operation since hazardous waste treatment began in 1994.
 Operational and physical changes at the Clean Harbors incinerator have resulted in numerous permit modifications.
 These changes were made to improve the performance of the facility and ensure compliance with applicable regulations.
 In addition, Nebraska oversees two active hazardous waste storage facilities which do not treat hazardous waste.

 Corrective action is an important part of the RCRA program that addresses past and present activities at RCRA facilities that resulted in hazardous waste and hazardous constituents being released into soil, groundwater, surface water, and air.
 Corrective action requires investigation and remediation of the release from regulated facilities.
 These regulations can make the former owner of a property responsible for mismanagement of hazardous waste if the current owner could not reasonably be expected to have actual knowledge of the presence of hazardous waste at the site.
-EPA presently operates the corrective action program in Nebraska, and is responsible for regulating cleanups at Nebraska facilities.

 Funding for RCRA program activities is provided by an EPA grant, which requires a 25% state match.
 This match is met with state General Funds.
 Additionally, the Department can charge proposed commercial hazardous waste management facilities a fee to cover expenses for facility siting committee activities.
 There were no new facilities proposed in FY09.